Catastrophic Injury Lawyer in Las Vegas

 - Talk to your employer about how long you expect to be out of work, and provide any doctor’s notes to support your absence

-- Work with your Las Vegas personal injury lawyer Adam Williams to seek partial or full disability for your short or long-term injury needs
+- Work with your Las Vegas personal injury lawyer Zachary D. Clayton to seek partial or full disability for your short or long-term injury needs

 Pursuable Damage Types after a Significant Accident Has Taken Place